-Beginning June 1, families may begin registering students online for the new school year online using links on the district website.
+Families may register students online for the new school year online using links on the district website.
 As long as families provide all information and upload documents, they will not need to visit the schools to complete the process.
-Two weeks before the new school year begins, there will be an opportunity to visit a school to register students.

-- For students continuing as OKCPS students for the new school year, families may complete the Annual Update of their information, add new students, and sign annual forms through their Campus Parent Portal accounts.
+• For students continuing as OKCPS students for the new school year, families may complete the Annual Update of their information, add new students, and sign annual forms through their Campus Parent Portal accounts.
 Parents and guardians need an active email address to set up their account.
-Visit one student's school office or the Westwood Student Services Office, 1701 Exchange Avenue, to set up your account.
-Call (405) 587-1423 for a password reset. - For students who did not end the previous school year with OKCPS, families use the Online Registration (OLR) tool to provide family and student information, upload required documents, and complete all enrollment forms.
+Visit one student's school office or the

+Westwood Student Services Office, 1701 Exchange Avenue, to set up your account.
+Call (405) 587-1423 for a password reset.

+• For students who did not end the previous school year with OKCPS, families use the Online Registration (OLR) tool to provide family and student information, upload required documents, and complete all enrollment forms.
 After families are notified their enrollment is complete, they will be able to establish Campus Parent Portal accounts.